7 Strategies for a Bedtime Routine For Adults

 Bedtime Routine Ideas

-You must look at your schedule and sleep routine throughout your day.
+You must look at your schedule and bedtime routine throughout your day.
 Think big picture.
 Ask yourself if going out with your friends at night or watching an intense thriller before bed is suitable for deep rest.

 1. Choose Your Set Sleep Time